Lernstick/glados/howtos/ticket-states.md

 ### The open state

-This incicates that a ticket has not been used and there was no activity until now.
-It is an exam ready to be started.
+This incicates that a ticket has not been used yet and there was no activity until now.
+It is an exam ready to be taken.
 Newly created tickets are usually in the open state.

 ### The running state